Investigation of the effects of superhydrophobic surface treatment on the dynamics of the flow in the near wake of a sphere using spatial dynamic mode decomposition: Acknowledgements

 \section{Acknowledgements}

+The authors acknowledge the support of the Australian Research Council (ARC) in funding this research through Linkage Infrastructure, Equipment and Facilities (LIEF) and Discovery grants.
 Shaun Davey gratefully acknowledges the support of the Australian Commonwealth Government through a Research Training Program (RTP) Scholarship.
 This research was undertaken with the support of resources provided via a Monash HPC-NCI Merit Allocation from the National Computational Infrastructure (NCI Australia), an NCRIS-enabled capability supported by the Australian Government.